Supervisor at European Central Bank

-Runge-Kutta Methods for Fuzzy Differential Equations (2009), with Geogios Papageorgiou and Ioannis Famelis.
-Applied Mathematics and Computation, 209(1), 97-105. (link)
+Runge-Kutta Methods for Fuzzy Differential Equations (2009), Applied Mathematics and Computation, 209(1), 97-105, with Georgios Papageorgiou and Ioannis Famelis. (link)

-Leveraged loans: a fast-growing high-yield market (2018), with Claudiu Moldovan, Box 5 at Financial Stability Review, European Central Bank, May 2018, 74-78 (link)
+Leveraged loans: a fast-growing high-yield market (2018), Box 5 at Financial Stability Review, European Central Bank, May 2018, 74-78, with Claudiu Moldovan. (link)

 Contributor to Cross-border bank consolidation in the euro area (2017), Special Feature at Financial integration in Europe, European Central Bank, 41-64. (link)